This website is being updated to reflect the new departmental structures (PDF, 510KB) announced on Friday 1 November 2024.

 As the first stage of the Distinctly Queensland Design Series, the Queensland Government is proposing fit-for-purpose siting and design provisions for secondary dwellings.

-The Queensland Government is consulting on the proposed siting and design provisions for secondary dwellings.
-Find out more and have your say.
-Submissions close on 12 November 2024.
+Consultation on the proposed siting and design provisions for secondary dwellings opened on 30 September and closed on 12 November 2024.

 For information on how tiny homes are regulated in Queensland, please refer to tiny homes.